dev-bcn/devbcn-data-extractor/README.md

 ## Overview

-This project fetches data from the DevBCN conference's Sessionize API endpoints and processes it to create a comprehensive CSV file containing information about speakers, their sessions, recording URLs, and social media profiles.
+This project fetches data from the DevBcn conference's Sessionize API endpoints and processes it to create a comprehensive CSV file containing information about speakers, their sessions, recording URLs, and social media profiles.
 The tool is designed to be robust, handling various error scenarios gracefully.